ymoldabe/backend/wheres-my-pizza/README.md

 - Your code MUST be written in accordance with [gofumpt](https://github.com/mvdan/gofumpt).
 If not, you will automatically receive a score of `0`.
 - Your program MUST compile successfully.
 - Your program MUST NOT crash unexpectedly (any panics: `nil-pointer dereference`, `index out of range`, etc.).
 If this happens, you will receive `0` points during defense.
-- Only built-in Go packages and the official AMQP client (`github.com/rabbitmq/amqp091-go`) are allowed.
+- Only built-in Go packages, `pgx/v5` and the official AMQP client (`github.com/rabbitmq/amqp091-go`) are allowed.
 If other packages are used, you will receive a score of `0`.
 - RabbitMQ server MUST be running and available for connection.
 - The project MUST compile with the following command in the project root directory: